apiato/documentation/docs/miscellaneous/tasks-queuing.md

 serialized and stored in a string somewhere).
 * to be able to queue the Jobs you need a Queuing System such as Beanstalkd, Redis, Amazon SQS or simply the DB.
 * Laravel has a "queue worker" that will process new Jobs as they are pushed onto the queue system, ("queue:work" and "queue:listen").
-It's job is to push the jobs to the queue system in order to be executed.
+Its job is to push the jobs to the queue system in order to be executed.
 * to keep the "queue worker "queue:work" artisan command, running permanently in the background, you should use a process monitor such as "Supervisor" to ensure that the queue worker does not stop running.
 It will simply make sure to execute the "php artisan queue:work" command.